CERC-AAI Lab

 The high-level objective of this CERC in Autonomous AI program is to develop a set of sustained initiatives that will advance AI towards more general, human-like intelligence, by making AI more flexible, robust and broad.
 More specifically, the lab's research is focused on:

-With this CERC Chair, Dr. Irina Rish proposes to augment AI by developing better computational models and connecting AI research with vast amounts of knowledge about the mind and brain from biology, neuroscience, psychology, philosophy and other disciplines.
-This CERC program also aims at building a community of researchers who can bridge the gap between these disciplines, paving the way towards a new, unified science of both biological and artificial intelligence.
+With this CERC Chair, Dr. Irina Rish proposes to augment AI by developing better computational models and connecting AI research with vast amounts of knowledge about the mind and brain from biology, neuroscience, psychology, philosophy, and other disciplines.
+This CERC program also aims at building a community of researchers who can bridge the gap between these disciplines, paving the way toward a new, unified science of both biological and artificial intelligence.

-Recent documents, presentations and podcasts outlining the key philosophy behind this CERC-AAI program:
+Recent documents, presentations, and podcasts outlining the key philosophy behind this CERC-AAI program:

 July 2023: Overview of CERC Research Activities